abobija/esp-dns-hijack-srv/README.md

 # esp32-dns-hijack-srv
 DNS Hijack Server, packaged as ESP-IDF component

-# How to use
+## How to use

+This directory is an ESP-IDF component.
+Clone it (or add it as submodule) into `components` directory of the project.

-Example
+## Example

 ```C
 ip4_addr_t hijack_ip;